Doxepin (By mouth)

 - Take your medicine as directed.

-- Measure the dose with the marked dropper that comes with the medicine.
+- Measure the dose with the dropper that comes with the medicine.

-- It must be mixed with one-half glass (4 ounces) of water, milk, or fruit juice (orange, grapefruit, tomato, prune, or pineapple) before you drink it.
+- Mix the medicine with 120 mL (4 ounces) of water, milk, or fruit juice (orange, grapefruit, tomato, prune, or pineapple) before you drink it.
 Do not use grape juice or carbonated beverages (soda pop).
-Mix the medicine just before taking the dose.
+Mix the medicine just before you take your dose.
 Do not prepare it ahead of time.

 - Do not take the tablet within 3 hours of a meal.
-It may not work as well, or it might make you sleepy the next day if you take it with or right after a meal.
+It may not work as well, or it might make you sleepy the next day.

-- Take the tablet 30 minutes before going to bed, when you are ready to go to sleep.
+- Take the tablet 30 minutes before you go to bed.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.